norman-albusberger/ViteAlpineBootstrapStarter/readme.md

 ## Why ViteAlpineBootstrapStarter?
 In today's fast-paced digital world, efficiency is key to web application development.
-The Vite Alpine Bootstrap ViteAlpineBootstrapStarter provides developers with a comprehensive solution to kickstart their projects more swiftly and efficiently.
-I believe in valuing the time of developers, aiming to minimize the effort in project initialization and configuration with this ViteAlpineBootstrapStarter.
+The Starter template provides developers with a comprehensive solution to kickstart their projects more swiftly and efficiently.
+I believe in valuing the time of developers, aiming to minimize the effort in project initialization and configuration with this template.

 ## Table of Contents
 <!-- TOC -->